Mesogona olivata (Harvey, 1874)

-Mesogona olivata is a common broad-winged medium-sized noctuid moth (FW length 15–19 mm) with a variably-colored gray-brown, red-brown, or light yellow-brown forewings with a simple pattern of smooth lines and spots and a scalloped margin that flies in a variety of habitats during the fall.
+Mesogona olivata is a common, broad-winged medium-sized noctuid moth (FW length 15–19 mm) that flies in a variety of habitats during the fall.
+It has variably colored gray-brown, red-brown, or light yellow-brown forewings with a simple pattern of smooth lines and spots and a scalloped margin.
 The forewing ground color is a uniform shade of brown, most often gray-brown without or with a slight reddish tint, but bright red-brown, orange-brown, and light pinkish brown colors are often encountered.
 In general, populations from sage steppe are lighter than those for wetter forested regions.
 The antemedial and postmedial lines are similar, smooth, with an interrupted dark gray component adjacent to the median area and a lighter continuous component outside of the median area.
 The antemedial line is gently undulating, angled toward the outer margin.
 The postmedial line is broadly arched toward the outer margin, most strongly curved on the anterior wing.
 The subterminal line is light, slightly uneven, and is preceded by a dark gray spots or wedges that are evident even in light-colored specimens.
 The orbicular and reniform spots are similar, outlined in pale tan with a thin dark inner component in dark specimens, and filled with the ground color or slightly darker gray.
 The hindwings is pink-tinted brown-gray, lightly to strongly suffused with gray depending on the darkness of the moth, with a light reddish fringe.
 The head and thorax are uniformly of the ground color.
 The male antennae is bead-like to weakly serrate.

 Forbes (1954) states that the range of Epiglaea apiata, an eastern North American moth, extends to British Columbia based on material in the Canadian National Collection (CNC), Ottawa.
 A British Columbia specimen identified as E. apiata at the CNC is actually M. olivata (Lars Crabo unpublished).